Michad/tilegroxy/docs/configuration.md

 **Image with Header** : The same images are returned but the error message itself is returned as a special header: x-error-message.

 It is highly recommended you use the Image mode for production usage.
 Returning an Image provides the most user friendly experience as it provides feedback to the user in the map they're looking at that something is wrong.
-More importantly, it avoids exposing the specific error message to the end user, which could contain information you don't want exposed to end users.
+More importantly, it avoids exposing the specific error message to the end user, which could contain information you don't want exposed.
 "Image with error" is useful for development workflows, it gives the same user experience but allows you to easily get to the error messages.

 Configuration options: